ethereum/consensus-specs/specs/phase0/p2p-interface.md

 )
 ```

-Sent intermittently, the PING protocol checks liveness of connected peers.
+Sent intermittently, the `Ping` protocol checks liveness of connected peers.
-Peers send and respond with their local ENR sequence number.
+Peers send and respond with their local metadata sequence number (`MetaData.seq_number`).

+If the peer does not respond to the `Ping` request, the client MAY disconnect from the peer.

-A client may then determine if their local record of a peer's ENR is up to date
+A client can then determine if their local record of a peer's MetaData is up to date
-and may request an updated version via the ENR RPC method if not.
+and MAY request an updated version via the `MetaData` RPC method if not.

 The request MUST be encoded as an SSZ-field.

 The response MUST consist of a single `response_chunk`.

-#### Enr
+#### GetMetaData

-**Protocol ID:** `/eth2/beacon_chain/req/enr/1/`
+**Protocol ID:** `/eth2/beacon_chain/req/metadata/1/`

 No Request Content.

 Response Content:

 ```
 (
-  enr: Bytes,
-  subnet_expiries: []Slot
+  MetaData
 )
 ```

-Requests the ENR of a peer.
+Requests the MetaData of a peer.
 The request opens and negotiates the stream without
 sending any request content.
 Once established the receiving peer responds with
-it's local up-to-date ENR along with a list of `Slot` corresponding to
+it's local most up-to-date MetaData.
-the expiry of all long-lived subnets specified by the `attnets` field in the
-sent ENR.

-The `subnet_expiries` list MUST have a length corresponding to the number of
-true values in the `attnets` bitfield.
-The order of the slots in `subnet_expiries`
-MUST correspond to the order of long-lived subnets specified in the `attnets`
-bitfield.

-The `enr` field represents the rlp-encoded bytes of the local ENR.

 The response MUST be encoded as an SSZ-container.